kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 What signals should users be paying attention to when the feature is young that might indicate a serious problem?
 -->

-authorization_attempts_total shows greatly increased number. authorization_duration_seconds_bucket shows greatly increased number of request with longer duration.
+`apiserver_authorization_decisions_total` shows greatly increased number.
+However, we cannot identify the impersonation action from the metrics today.
+We could introduce a new metrics `apiserver_authorization_decisions_total_by_verb` so that filtering based on impersonation related verbs can tell the number.
+We could also introduce a new metrics `apiserver_authorization_decisions_duration_seconds`.

+When webhook authorizer is used, if `apiserver_authorization_webhook_evaluations_total` and `apiserver_authorization_webhook_duration_seconds` shows greatly increase number, users should also pay attention.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?